DoctorHaibara/ML_Assignment/README.md

-# Replicating the BSARec Paper using ReChorus: Sun Yat-sen University Artificial Intelligence College Machine Learning Course Project
+# Sun Yat-sen University Artificial Intelligence College Machine Learning Course Project

 This repository contains the implementation of the BSARec model, a final project for the Machine Learning course at Sun Yat-sen University's Artificial Intelligence College.
 This project leverages the ReChorus 2.0 framework ([https://github.com/THUwangcy/ReChorus/](https://github.com/THUwangcy/ReChorus/)) for its modularity and flexibility in replicating the BSARec algorithm.